pmp-library/pmp-library/docs/codingstyle.md

 data types, e.g., a collection of parameters passed to a functions.
 Such a struct should not contain any further functionality than what is required for construction, destruction, or initialization.
-In contrast to class member variables, struct members do not have a `m_` prefix.
+In contrast to class member variables, struct members do not have a underscore `_` suffix.

 ### Scoping